Notre-Solutions/Inship-Website/src/content/products/T2P.md

     - title: Approving Documents
       description: end-users approve and edit documents one by one or in bulk
     - title: Uploading Documents
-      description: data can be transferred immediately, or by batch, to your ERP / Accounting system for further processing
+      description: data can be transferred immediately, or by batch, to the ERP / Accounting system for further processing
   customerReports:
     - percentage: 90